pokrakam/SAPlink-Git/README.md

 Motivation: The version at [sapmentors/SAPlink](https://github.com/sapmentors/SAPlink) is just a straight migration of the original SAPlink repository into GitHub.
 It still requires manual download and installation of separate pieces.

-Use case: If you already use abapGit but still have to use nugg/slnk files, this is a quick and easy install of SAPlink with all plugins.
+Use case: If you already use abapGit but still use `.nugg` or `.slnk` files, this is a quick and easy install of SAPlink with all plugins.

 Even if you don't already use abapGit, you probably should :-)